One of the most challenging tasks for job seekers in landing that dream job that you actually enjoy doing.

-Let people know that you are searching and ask about open positions.
+Let people know that you are searching for and ask about open positions.
 Also inform your friends that you are searching, and as if you can email them your resume to give them an idea of your skills and experience.

 There is a high likelihood that at least one of your friends or contacts knows someone who can offer guidance or a foot-in-the-door.

-In this article, we have offered some guidance on how you can tailor your job search and preparedness to help you land that dream job.
+In this article, we have offered some guidance on how you can tailor your job search.
+And preparedness to help you land that dream job.